Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/README.md

 In many aspects, procedures are similar to the main program.
 They have a similar appearance, a name, and can also have local variables.
 That is why the procedures are also called sub-programs.

 The subprogram declares the dummy arguments with the intent attribute and can also declare local variables.
-In subroutine, the intent (out) declared variable stores the value of the expression but in function the value can be stored in function itself.
+In the subroutine, the intent (out) declared variable stores the value of the expression but in the function, the value can be stored in the function itself.
 Therefore, Fortran functions are very much like mathematical functions.

 The following example does show the use of subroutine and function.
-The <span style="color:green "> **main program**</span> declares the parameters and makes call to subroutine `fluctuation1` and invokes function `fluctuation2`.
+The <span style="color:green "> **main program**</span> declares the parameters and makes a call to subroutine `fluctuation1` and invokes function `fluctuation2`.

 ```Fortran
 program example